We can – and we must – change what “career success” means for software developers.

 Without more money, you don’t feel like you’re being rewarded in proportion to your value.
 And here’s some realtalk: babies are expensive.
 Five to ten years in is when most developers make the transition to management.
 It’s no coincidence that right around then is when many also start considering a family.

 Without that feeling of progress, you feel stagnant.
 And that’s the crux of our dilemma.
 Management is the only obvious way to keep advancing once you’re a senior developer .
-This applies both inside individual companies, and across the industry in general.
+This applies both inside individual software development companies, and across the industry in general.
 There really aren’t other clear options.

 This comes from the (usually unvoiced) assumption that actually writing code is a lower-level activity .
 People seem to think that the difficult work of building a product is done elsewhere.